๐Ÿ’ฐ Trip to Hawaii Cost: 2023 Travel Expense Breakdown

 About My Hawaii Trip

-Maui is Hawaii’s second most popular destination and also the most expensive one.
+Maui is Hawaii’s second most popular and most expensive destination.
 Oahu is Hawaii’s most visited island and the most affordable one.

 Hawaii’s high season runs from December to March when visitors are escaping their winter months.

-โœŒ๏ธ Non-solo traveler.
-I traveled with at least one other person at all times, so I was able to split accommodation, food, and transportation costs.
+• โœŒ๏ธ Group travel.
+I traveled with at least one other person at all times, so we were able to split some costs, such as housing.

 All costs listed in this post are per person and in US dollars.